Ruifann/EE541_Final_Project/README.md

 The following areas are identified for future improvements:

 - **Expand Feature Set**: Incorporating additional features such as user data might enhance the model's performance.
-- **Optimization**: the model is not very ideal and we have to think more about the reason of low accuracy.
+- **Optimization**: the model is not very ideal and we have to think more about the reason for the low accuracy.
+There were a lot of struggles with the model Architecture.
+Have to reduce the complexity to fit the data and avoid overfiting which may be the reason caused the low accuracy rate.
 - **Advanced Model Architectures**: Experimenting with more complex neural network architectures, such as recurrent neural networks (RNNs) or Transformers, could be beneficial.
 - **Hyperparameter Optimization**: Systematic tuning of hyperparameters might yield better results.